Miguel-Andres/FrontReact/README.md

 ## ZUPER RUN

-In the project directory, you can run:
+In the project directory, you can run: npm install >> npm start

 ### `npm start`